ngjunsiang/laymansguide-src/season11/issue134/issue134.md

 Consider some numbers:

-The typical distance between the CPU and the MCH is about 5 cm (2″).
-Since the wires between them are not straight, let’s approximately double that to 10 cm (4″).
+The typical distance between the CPU and the MCH is about 5 cm (2 in).
+Since the wires between them are not straight, let’s approximately double that to 10 cm (4 in).
 Light would take 0.3 ns to travel that distance.
 Which is roughly one clock cycle on a 3 GHz processor—at 3 billion cycles per second, each cycle takes a third of a billionth of a second![^1]

 [^1]: I want to just make a note here that while I believe my choice of analogy is justified, the numbers are wildly off: [RealWorldTech here puts the 1st-gen Core at approx 30 ns](https://www.realworldtech.com/nehalem/3/), for technical reasons that will take at least half a season to unpack (definitely not layman content!).
 But he also notes that latency for remote memory (i.e. memory not on the CPU, but on the motherboard) is “roughly 30 ns slower than local [memory]” (i.e. memory residing directly on the CPU).
 So the remote-vs-local latency gap is real and significant!